tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/overview.md

 ## Implementing an Authentication Provider

-See [Bring Your Own Authentication Provider](/docs/reference/self-hosted/authentication-provider/bring-your-own) for more information on how to implement your own authentication provider.
+See [Custom Auth Provider](/docs/reference/self-hosted/authentication-provider/bring-your-own) for more information on how to implement your own auth provider.